| Gallery | Other Midi's |

 Here's a few things you can find here now:

-I've posted some progressions and scale fingerings for soloing practice in major and natural minor keys.
+I've posted some scale fingerings and progression mp3 files for soloing practice in major and natural minor keys as well as a few blues progressions..

 Thanks again for stopping by, may you be vibrant with the cosmic music within us all.